jordanjzhao/BmiPtScreener/README.md

 ## Functionality

 *Tasks:*
-- Create a patient screen log to add patients to
+- Create a patient screen log to add patients seen
 - Read new patients into the log with a calculated BMI score
-- Update patient values and produce new calculation per each follow-up visit
+- Update patient values and produce new calculation per each follow-up visit (under construction)
 - Delete patients who are no longer being followed

 ## User Stories

 *Specific outcomes:*
-- As a user, I want to be able to add a new patient and add it to a list of patients
+- As a user, I want to be able to add a new patient, calculate their BMI, and add them the screen log
-- As a user, I want to be able to select a patient and add/calculate a BMI score to that patient
 - As a user, I want to be able to select a patient and view the BMI score logged for that patient
-- As a user, I want to be able to select a patient and add any new measurements for that patient
+- As a user, I want to be able to view a user-friendly log of all the screened patients and their logged scores
-- As a user, I want to be able to delete a patient that is no longer being followed-up
+- As a user, I want to be able to remove a patient that is no longer being followed-up from the screen log
+- As a user, I want to be able to pull a single log of all patients screened for export

 ## Programming